 - iPhone SE

 - iPad Mini 2 / 3 / 4

 The connection with the roller and sensors will be made exclusively through Bluetooth; something that is obvious since Apple devices do not have ANT+ connectivity.

 By when?
 In September a beta period with some members of the community and at Zwift they hope to launch the final version in winter, the ideal time to lock yourself in your cave and pedal while you're warm (maybe too warm).

 Wahoo renews Kickr

 Wahoo also renews its roller, perhaps the best known among the direct drive ones.
 There are not many changes in the new KICKR, mainly focused on improving the use experience.

-The most remarkable thing is that the new version has a "handle" that makes it easier to carry it from one side to the other, so instead of having to lift it by hugging it, you can hold it by the "handle" that you can see in grey in the picture.
+Most notably, the new version has a "handle" that makes it easier to carry from one side to the other.
+So instead of having to pick it up by hugging it, podhen pick it up by the "handle" that can be seen in gray in the image.

 In addition the weight is slightly redistributed in the unit, so once lifted from the ground it will be quite stable when in the air (without moving from one side to the other).